-Systems engineering is now becoming recognized as a key to effective, affordable system design.
+Systems engineering is a key to effective, affordable system design.
 The proposed research effort described here supports the holistic systems approach by formulating a model-based systems engineering (MBSE) design process method that allocates mission capabilities to operational activities to functions and requirements, and finally to alternative physical forms.
 The method is defined to support implementation in a software design environment for concept exploration and design, especially for early stage first level studies that allow government designers to explore mission related possibilities and provide input to prospective engineering decision makers and combat vehicle developers

 Scope